gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 ### Basic concepts
 * Define a synchronization pad initializer to identify a byte
 * Use synchronization pad's falling edge to achieve byte level synchronization
-* Use 3 consequent synchronization pads identify a byte sequence
+* Use 3 consequent synchronization pads identify a frame
 * Detect interference or absence of communication at byte level
 * Support collision avoidance and detection
 * Support error detection
-* Support 1 byte synchronous response to byte sequence
+* Support 1 byte synchronous response to frame

 ```cpp
  ______     ______      ______      ______      ______